Nurturing Understanding, Inspiring Action

 A dolmen discovered locally, which was reorganised for public display at the Vivekananda Girijana Kalyana Kendra (VGKK) campus, BR Hills.

 The megalithic burial sites at BR Hills, Karnataka, India, are remnants of ancient civilizations dating back to the Iron Age — around 1000 BCE to 500 CE.
 These sites, characterized by structures like dolmens, menhirs, cairns, and stone circles, offer valuable clues about burial practices and social structures of ancient communities.
-Excavations have uncovered a variety of artifacts, including pottery, tools, weapons, and human remains, providing researchers with significant archaeological insights.

 Beyond their historical and cultural importance, these sites serve as educational resources, offering opportunities to learn about prehistoric life and societies.
 They stand as enduring windows into the past, enriching our understanding of human history and evolution.